alisnic/sinatra_activerecord_sample/README.md

 Sample Sinatra App with ActiveRecord
 ---
-A naked sinatra app, which support ActiveRecord out of the box.
+A naked sinatra app, which supports ActiveRecord out of the box.

 ## Features